stardog-union/helm-charts/charts/stardog/README.md

 Network based disk storage
 --------------------------

 Network based disk storage is not recommended.
 This include NFS, SMB, and EFS based storage systems.
+Stardog instead recommends setting the storageClass to gp2 on AWS and leaving the default values of standard for Azure and GCP.

 If network based disk is used, the following should be part of the additionalStardogProperties setting: